catmorbid/cybergod-mkdocs/docs/character-creation/frame.md

 ---
 title: Frame
 ---
 Frame is the physical body that character uses as host for their consciousness.
 Consciousness is digital and if you die you can be *reborn* in another frame.
-You pick one frame from those available to your [[#Faction]], but you can spend **Upgrade Points** to improve it further.
+You pick one frame from those available to your [[factions/index|Faction]], but you can spend **Upgrade Points** to improve it further.
 Factions provide the resources to you and are also responsible for your Upgrades.

 ## Attributes